-Lastly, I’ve also worked in private practice for the last three and a half years, providing a broad range of speech pathology services to children of all ages and with a range of difficulties.
+- Private practice, while working in public health and completing my PhD, I also worked privately, providing a broad range of speech pathology services to children of all ages and with a range of difficulties.

 How did you go about finding your jobs?
 What techniques, websites, contacts, networks did you use to get your job?